madlp345/Lord-of-the-Rings-Quiz/README.md

   Since the API used for the quiz provided a separate correct answer along with an array of incorrect answers, I needed to shuffle the answers so the correct one wouldn’t always appear in the same position.
 My research led me to the **Fisher-Yates Shuffle**, which ensures an even probability distribution.
 I adapted the method using insights from [this tutorial](https://www.youtube.com/watch?app=desktop&v=k8yJCeuP6I8&t=0s).

 * **Local Storage for High Scores:**
-  The Code Institute Diploma’s JavaScript modules did not cover local storage, so I researched how to store and retrieve high scores myself.
+  I didn´t felt confident using local storage, so I researched how to store and retrieve high scores myself.
 I followed [this tutorial](https://www.youtube.com/watch?v=PDzB2hI0esQ) to learn how to:
   - Save player names and scores into an array stored in local storage.
   - Sort the scores in descending order.
   - Use a predefined maximum number of scores (e.g., `MAX_HIGH_SCORES`) to limit the stored data.